This blog is in reverse date order, so start at the bottom if you want to follow the events in the right sequence

-It was a special evening for another reason also: both Charles and Nick were celebrating their birthday.
+It was a special evening for another reason also: both Charles and Nick were celebrating their birthdays.
 Before we tucked into the delicious meal Prasad’s wife had prepared for us we had a special birthday treat for them: a traditional Javanese tumpeng.
 It’s a perfectly shaped cone of rice with a banana leaf hat, surrounded by all sorts of savoury delicacies.
 The person whose birthday is being celebrated cuts the top off and then fills a plate with selections of the surrounding foods then gives it to a person who’s most special to them.
 We just had one, so it was decided that the birthday boys would approach the tumpeng much like a newly married couple approach a wedding cake.
 It was a beautiful moment as, clutching a knife together, they removed the top.

-There were no prizes for guessing who would get Charles’ (it swiftly went to his girlfriend Madeleine) but there were a few minutes of speculation about who would be Nick’s special person.
+There were no prizes for guessing who would get Charles’s (it swiftly went to his girlfriend Madeleine) but there were a few minutes of speculation about who would be Nick’s special person.
 In the end the lucky (and very special) person was Cherie.
 It was a lovely evening and Pak Prasad was a wonderfully generous host.
 The evening rounded off with an impromptu Beatles singalong session with Matt and Glen leading on guitar and ukulele.

 18 August: Independence!

-We were up bright and early on Friday to head to ISI for 9am to continue working on material for our Wayang kulit performance, this time with our dhalang (shadow puppeteer), Pak Ki Widodo.
+We were up bright and early on Friday to head to ISI for 9am to continue working on material for our wayang kulit performance, this time with our dhalang (shadow puppeteer), Pak Widodo.
 After a quick lunch we spent a couple of hours in the early afternoon rehearsing the dance pieces for our final performance on 21 August.

-Our schedule for the day was packed: after rehearsals we only had a couple of hours to get back to Cakra, have a quick wash and get ready to leave for our evening klenengan.
+Our schedule for the day was packed: after rehearsals we only had a couple of hours to get back to the Cakra, have a quick wash and get ready to leave for our evening klenengan.

 We were consequently a bit concerned when, on hearing that we needed to get to Cakra Homestay, one of the taxis we’d ordered refused to take us and sped off into the traffic.
-The main east–west road in Solo, Slamet Riyadi, was shut for a parade to celebrate Independence Day, and we would need to cross it to get back.
+The main east–west road in Solo, Jl.
+Slamet Riyadi, was shut for a parade to celebrate Independence Day, and we would need to cross it to get back.
 The taxi driver was not amused with that prospect.
 In the end the taxis dropped us just north of Slamet Riyadi and we rushed across the road in between the parade floats.
 It was a shame we didn’t have time to stay around and watch the whole parade go by, but we did get to see a giant zebra head and someone clutching a live chicken.

 In honour of that we got decked out in all our Javanese finery again.
-We got ready in the home of Pak Suyoto, taking time to admire the Sistine Chapel-esque dome in the living room ceiling which Val and Cliodna honoured with a recreation of The Creation of Adam.
+We got ready in the home of Pak Suyoto, taking time to admire the Sistine Chapel-esque dome in the living room ceiling, which Val and Cliodna honoured with a recreation of Michelangelo’s Creation of Adam.
 We walked from there round to the pendhopo where we were playing, causing a bit of a stir with the locals.
 There was a huge banner of the Bupati and Pete hanging from the entrance to the village, which we all had to pause to take photos of.

-We’re all getting used to expecting the unexpected, so when the MC made a speech and sang over one of our pieces (which apparently is completely usual) we took it in stride, as we did when we were suddenly asked to play Ladrang Mugirahayu, which is a staple for us but not something we’d particularly prepared.
+We’re all getting used to expecting the unexpected, so when the MC made a speech and sang over one of our pieces (which apparently is completely usual) we took it in our stride, as we did when we were suddenly asked to play Ladrang Mugirahayu, which is a staple for us but not something we’d particularly prepared.

-The event was to celebrate Independence Day, so there were some patriotic and uplifting speeches as well as several rounds of crowd participation in a chant that went: “Independence for me!
+The event was to celebrate Independence Day, so there were some patriotic and uplifting speeches as well as several rounds of crowd participation in a chant that went: ‘Independence for me!
 Independence for you!
 Independence for everyone!
-Independence!”.
+Independence!’
 The local village girls also performed a traditional dance, we all stood for the national anthem, and then there were more speeches!

 Some highlights of the evening were the dance piece Driasmara, Cathy taking a selfie with a couple of soldiers, the fans that Jonathan brought which saved us from the heat, Val spilling soup on the kendhang (we really enjoy being fed at performances but passing food around the instruments is full of danger!) and the bright green dessert.